iRONStoolbox/iRONStoolbox/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/AndresPenuela/iRONS.git/master)

+You can also run the Notebooks online on MyBinder.org on a JupyterLab session by clicking [here]

 In the section **A - Knowledge transfer** you can start with the Notebook [**1.a.
 Simple example of how to use Jupyter Notebooks.ipynb**](https://mybinder.org/v2/gh/AndresPenuela/iRONS/master?urlpath=lab/tree/iRONS/Notebooks/A%20-%20Knowledge%20transfer/1.a.%20Simple%20example%20of%20how%20to%20use%20Jupyter%20Notebooks.ipynb)

 In the section **B - Implementation** you can start with the Notebook **1.b.
 Bias correction of weather forecasts.ipynb**